How to Read a Contact Lens Prescription

 Example of a Contact Lens Prescription for Presbyopia

-How to Read a Contact Lens Prescription on the Box
+How To Read a Contact Lens Prescription on the Box

 Contact lens prescription details are often printed on the side of the box of contacts.
 These can look slightly different from the actual prescription you receive after a contact lens exam (for instance, the prescription expiration date and your doctor’s information will not be on the box), but the prescription strength information should all match up.
 Look for the familiar abbreviations and terms and ensure that they align with your prescription from the optometrist.